Advent: December 23rd

 Recommended Readings: Isaiah 9:2-7

 St. John of Kanty

-- Since this day falls so close to Christmas, it would be a good time to perform acts of charity for the poor who will be suffering and alone during this holiday season.
+- Since this day falls so close to Christmas, in imitation of St. John, we could do some acts of charity for the poor who will be suffering and alone during this holiday season.
 Contact your local council or St. Vincent de Paul organization in your parish to find out what families are needy.
 Make a food and gift basket to present to this family.

 - Another good work would be taking the family to visit a nursing home.
-This time of year is quite depressing for those who do not have family.
+This time of year can often be depressing.